vincentcheny/Flatanywhere/README.md

 # Flatanywhere

-A decentralized application connecting with Ethereum and smart locks.
+A decentralized application interacting with Ethereum and smart locks.

 ---